Tutorial: Migrate SQL Server to an Azure SQL Database managed instance offline using DMS

 On the Migration target details screen, specify the connection details for the target, which is the pre-provisioned Azure SQL Database managed instance to which you're migrating the AdventureWorks2012 database.

-If you haven't already provisioned the Azure SQL Database managed instance, select No for a link to help you provision the instance.
+If you haven't already provisioned the Azure SQL Database managed instance, select the link to help you provision the instance.
 You can still continue with project creation and then, when the Azure SQL Database managed instance is ready, return to this specific project to execute the migration.

 Select source databases